The NHS has a shortage of Doctors in many different specialities – especially psychiatry, general practice, emergency medicine and paediatrics.

 In 2021, there were 9,000 Medical School places available altogether, because the government adjusted the cap on numbers.
 A combination of grade inflation and a record number of applicants resulted in an unexpectedly high number of students qualifying for their place.

 The new Medical Schools are located in Sunderland, Chelmsford, Canterbury, Lincoln and Lancashire.
-Research shows that doctors tend to stay and work in the area where they trained, so the new Medical Schools are in regions where trusts struggle to recruit.
+Research shows that Doctors tend to stay and work in the area where they trained, so the new Medical Schools are in regions where Trusts usually struggle to recruit.

 The GMC has tight protocols when considering applications to create new Medical Schools, and universities must tender bids to apply to provide medical training.